miguemcarvalhojr-cmd/cowan-runner/README.md

 # Cowan Runner

 WARNING:
-The Cowan code is NOT open-source and must be obtained separately.
+The Cowan code must be obtained separately.
 This tool only automates execution and parsing.